ntustison/PaperANTsX/Text/stitched.md

 \LARGE

-{\bf ANTsX:  A dynamic ecosystem for quantitative biological and medical imaging}
+{\bf The ANTsX ecosystem for quantitative biological and medical imaging}

 \vspace{0.5 cm}